subframe7536/kysely-sqlite-builder/README.md

 v0.7.1 introduced a experimental plugin (using `unplugin`) to reduce the bundle size.

+About 35% of the minified bundle size is reduced when turn on all options.

 **use at your own risk!**

 you need to install `unplugin` first (auto installed by peerDependencies)